Parallel and Concurrent Programming: Languages, Systems, and Tools

 - Performing code and design reviews for concurrent and parallel software systems.

-A new version of the Parallel Checker for the latest Visual Studio 2022 Preview has been released.
-Separate releases are also available for Visual Studio 2019 (including VS2019 Preview) and VS Core.
+A new version of the Parallel Checker for the latest Visual Studio 2022 and C# 10 has been released.
+It is also available as a Nuget package for use in VS Code.
 The Parallel Checker is a static analysis tool that detects data races and deadlocks with high precision in C# and a broad coverage of concurrency-related language features.
 Please check the Parallel Checker Website.

 10 Years Concurrency Lab